pq-code-package/mlkem-c-aarch64/README.md

 integration into other software before issuing a stable release.
 If you have any feedback, please reach out!
 See [RELEASE.md](RELEASE.md) for details.

-mlkem-native is intended to be used as a code package, where source files are imported into a consuming project's source tree and built using that project's build system.
-The build system provided in this repository is for experimental and development purposes only.
-If you prefer a library-build, please get in touch or open an issue.

 ## Design

 mlkem-native is split in a _frontend_ and two _backends_ for arithmetic and FIPS-202 (SHA3).
 The frontend is